-- Past performance is not a guide to future returns.
+- (1) Past performance is not indicative of future returns.
 Investment returns are historical and do not guarantee future results.
-Total investment returns do not reflect the deduction of taxes that a stockholder would pay on Fund distributions or the sale of Fund shares.
 Investment returns reflect changes in NAV and market price per share during each period and assumes that dividends and capital gains distributions, if any, were reinvested in accordance with the dividend reinvestment plan.
-The NAV percentages are not an indication of the performance of a shareholder's investment in the Fund, which is based on market price.
+The NAV percentages are not an indication of the performance of a shareholders investment in the Fund, which is based on market price.
 NAV performance includes the deduction of management fees and other expenses.
-Performance results do not include adjustments made for financial reporting purposes in accordance with U.S. generally accepted accounting principles and may differ from the amount reported in the Financial Highlights.
+Performance results do not include adjustments made for financial reporting purposes in accordance with U.S. generally accepted accounting principles and may differ from what is reported in the Financial Highlights.
 Market price performance does not include the deduction of brokerage commissions and other expenses of trading shares and would be lower had such commissions and expenses been deducted.
-The Index is unmanaged and it is not possible to invest directly in the Index.
-The MSCI China All Shares Index captures large and mid-cap representation across China A shares, B shares, H shares, Red Chips, P chips and foreign listings (e.g., ADRs).
-The Index aims to reflect the opportunity set of China share classes listed in Hong Kong, Shanghai, Shenzhen and outside of China. - (2) The graph represents historical performance of a hypothetical investment of \$10,000 in the Fund over ten years.
+Indexes are unmanaged and it is not possible to invest directly in an index.
+The MSCI China All Shares Index captures large and mid-cap representation across China A shares, B shares, H shares, Red Chips, P chips and foreign listings (e.g. ADRs).
+The index aims to reflect the opportunity set of China share classes listed in Hong Kong, Shanghai, Shenzhen and outside of China. - (2) The graph represents historical performance of a hypothetical investment of \$10,000 in the Fund over ten years.
 This graph does not reflect the deduction of taxes that a shareholder would pay on Fund distributions or the sale of Fund shares.

-Matthews International Capital Management was appointed as Investment Manager on January 1, 2019.
-Prior to that date the Fund had different investment management arrangements.
+Matthews International Capital Management was appointed as Investment Manager January 1, 2019.
+Prior to that date the Fund had different Investment Management arrangements.